trevorswan11/zlx/README.md

 This project uses a single external library called [zig-regex](https://github.com/tiehuis/zig-regex), a simple regex library for Zig.
 While the `README` of this library mentions it is a work in progress, it met this project's needs perfectly.
 That being said, I hope to be able to make this a zero-dependency project if and when the Zig team adds a Regex module to the standard library.

 ## Language Documentation
 Documentation for the language, officially called `zlx`, will be written over time.
+You can find the language reference in the `doc` folder.
 The "standard library" has a few built-in functions that work out of the box, and also has built-in modules that must be imported to use their defined functions and constants.
 While documentation is a WIP, you can view their source code in the `builtins` folder in the `src` directory.

 ## Naming Conventions
 I’ve slightly altered some of the patterns used in tylerlaceby’s language, resulting in a syntax influenced by Go, Python, Rust, and more!
 All files should be named with file extension `.zlx`, but this is never enforced and never will be enforced by the interpreter.
 By convention, all declarations should use `snake_case`, but I really don't care — do what you want.